WhyNotHugo/python-barcode/README.rst

 ---------

 :v0.7: Fixed some issues with fontsize and fontalignment.
+       Added Python 3 support.
+It's not well tested yet, but the tests run without errors with Python 3.3.

 :v0.6: Changed save and write methods to take the options as a dict
          not as keyword arguments (fix this in your code).
 Added option